 NGL Natural Gas Liquid Naturally occurring elements found in natural gas, and include propane, butane and ethane, among others.
-The liquids are extracted from the natural gas and sold separately from the gas formation by means of a perforating gun lowered down the hole and fired electrically from the surface.
+The liquids are extracted from the natural gas and sold separately from the gas perforating gun lowered down the hole and fired electrically from the surface.
 The perforations permit production from a formation which has been cased off.